vitalets/eslint-plugin-visual-complexity/README.md

 ## Motivation
 Starting from v9, eslint [changed](https://github.com/eslint/eslint/issues/18060) the algorithm of calculating cyclomatic complexity of the code.
 Now it additionally counts [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
 While it matches the complexity formula, these expressions don't actually increase the _visual complexity_.

-For example, the following function has complexity **4** by the core eslint rule:
+For example, the following function has a complexity **4** by the core eslint rule:

 ```js
 function f(a) {